zwilder/Project_1BP/README.md

 - Puzzles!
 "Block" puzzles, "control room" puzzles, lock/key puzzles
 - Scripted events
 - Load Tiled .tmx files for levels
+- Alternatively, make a "level editor" program including the scripted events that can output XML files - like Tiled, except hand rolled and tailored to this game
 - Ambitious goal: Procedurally generate levels using chunks
 - Compressed asset file - all levels, sprites, sounds etc loaded from a single "1BP_assets.dat" file